Skip to main content

 Be sure to give it a listen:

 A Bored Student Hacked His School’s Systems.
-Will the Edtech Industry Pay Attention? by EdSurge On Air
+Will the Edtech Industry Pay Attention? by EdSurge Podcast

 This week we’re talking about cybersecurity at schools-and how secure-or in some cases how vulnerable-the tech systems in school systems are.
 At the center of our story: Bill Demirkapi, who managed to bust into two key student information systems of his high school, then tried to tell the edtech companies to get them to fix their software-with mixed results.